 As always, if you are suffering from pain, nerve symptoms (numbness, tingling, or weakness), or anything else significant, please see a healthcare provider.
 This blog is meant to be educational and is not a substitute for medical advice.

 Hopefully you learned something about how grip strength and UCL stress are related.
 The goal of any practitioner is to educate and empower your client, and that is my hope with this blog.
 If you found this helpful, please share it with someone.
 We hope to continue to grow and help people better understand how our bodies move and work.
-If you are in the Northern Virginia area and would like to work with me or you have any questions, please email me at email@example.com or follow me on Instagram or Twitter @drdannydpt.
+If you are in the Sterling, Virginia area and would like to work with me or you have any questions, please email me at firstname.lastname@example.org or follow me on Instagram or Twitter @drdannydpt.